 - If these are just age-related declines, they still affect quality of life.
 And why succumb to them without seeing if there's a way to mitigate, or even improve, the situation?

 Inflammation has also been identified as a contributor to NDs, including Multiple Sclerosis (MS), which is thought to be the leading cause of neurological disability among young and middle-aged people.
-As a known anti-inflammatory, CBD has been shown to provide some control of MS symptoms.
-While continued research is necessary, and ongoing, there is sufficient evidence that CBD may be a powerful tool in the fight against NDs.
-Hybrid Health offers a wide array of CBD products.
+As a known anti-inflammatory, hemp has been shown to provide some control of MS symptoms.
+While continued research is necessary, and ongoing, there is sufficient evidence that hemp oil extract may be a powerful tool in the fight against NDs.
+Hybrid Health offers a wide array of hemp products.